Frequently Asked Questions

 Q: What does Balsa Research do?

-Balsa Research is a nonprofit think tank focused on identifying particularly low-hanging fruit in federal policy where key bridging work is not being done.
+Balsa Research is a nonprofit think tank focused on identifying particularly low-hanging fruit in American federal policy where key bridging work is not being done.

 To that end, we intend to specialize in identifying not only potential changes but also the right questions to ask about the present problem and the impact of those changes.
 We then commission credible academic work to find and quantify those answers.
 The questions that matter are often going to be the ones that are going to matter in a Congressional staff meeting or hearing, breaking down questions that particular constituencies and members care about.
 We aim to eventually expand to a full stack approach for policy advocacy.